 A significant concern for Australian business owners is stormwater management.
 Developing an effective stormwater management plan is a crucial element in ensuring that your business runs into as few issues as possible by complying with environmental regulations.
-To help you understand and to accurately take part in stormwater management, below is an overview of what storm water management is why it is significant to your business, the goal of a stormwater management plan, and what techniques you can efficiently put in place to reduce pollution to water in your area .
+To help you understand and to accurately take part in stormwater management, below is an overview of what stormwater management is why it is significant to your business, the goal of a stormwater management plan, and what techniques you can effectively put in place to reduce pollution to water in your area.

-One of the greatest challenges that the Australian government, businesses, and community is currently dealing with is ecological sustainable development.
-Ecological sustainable development is the process of using and conserving community resources.
+One of the greatest challenges that the Australian government, businesses, and community is currently dealing with is ecologically sustainable development.
+Ecologically sustainable development is the process of using and conserving community resources.
 This process is implemented to increase the quality of life for current and future Australian citizens.
-To achieve ecological sustainable development, which can increase business and community productivity, stormwater quality is necessary.
+To achieve ecologically sustainable development, which can increase business and community productivity, stormwater quality is necessary.

 According to a report published by the Australian government, stormwater management takes into account water quality considerations to reduce the negative impact on aquatic ecosystems, river health, lakes, estuaries, and the marine environment.
 The objectives of stormwater management within urban areas are to control flooding and erosion, control hazardous materials from infiltrating the waterways, reduce the effect of stormwater on the business community and infrastructure, and to decrease health hazards to the community.
 As a business owner, you have a duty regarding the stormwater on your premises.

 According to the Department of Environment and Heritage Protection (DEHP), every business owner has a duty regarding stormwater drainage on their premises.
 The DEHP states that you essentially are required to ensure that all water that enters the stormwater network from your property is as free from contaminants as possible.

 A few elements that absolutely must not enter the stormwater drainage system are substances such as: